casagou/joa/index.md

 - **Engineering Innovation** — Applied engineering insights for the design, development, test, integration, verification, validation and operation of cutting-edge space products and technologies.
 - **Design Strategy** — Advocated for design methodologies such as 'design to cost', 'design for test', and 'design for manufacture', optimizing commercial space system productions.
 - **Documentation** — Ensured comprehensive documentation of system architecture, interface requirements, and system/subsystem designs.
-- **Analysis and Modeling** — Led rigorous trade studies and modelling endeavours to provide a deeper understanding of system requirements and their progressive evolution.
+- **Analysis and Modelling** — Led rigorous trade studies and modelling endeavours to provide a deeper understanding of system requirements and their progressive evolution.
 - **Test & Verification Leadership** — Crafted meticulous test plans and procedures, coordinated integration & testing activities, and assessed rigorous system requirements verification & validation.
 - **Problem Resolution** — Troubleshot system anomalies, diagnosed root causes, and collaborated on technical resolutions, frequently involving a deep dive into telemetry analysis.
 - **Business Synergy** — Worked alongside project managers and stakeholders to keep projects on track and aided in cost estimation and proposals.